opemily/tarot-card-reader/README.md

 # Tarot Card Reader

+![fortune teller]/(images/misscleo.gif)
 ## App Description
-* Tell your fortune with this electronic Tarot Card Reader *
+* Tell your fortune with this electronic Tarot Card Reader * Come inside the tent of the Omnipotent Emily and ask the cards your fortune with an electronic Tarot card reader built with nodejs and Angular Javascript!

 ## User Stories